cbpark/ptc-cluster/docs/specification.md

 ### CPU and memory

 The master node has 1.6 GHz 6-core Intel Xeon CPU and 16 GB memory with 32 GB swap space.
-Note that it is not intended for hard computations or tasks, but for distributing and logging computing jobs to compute nodes.
+Note that the master node is not intended for hard computations or tasks, but for distributing and logging computing jobs to compute nodes.
 In most cases, you will run commands at the master node and the real computations will be performed by the compute node.

 Each compute node has quite a number of CPU cores, 24 to 72 cores with clock speeds of 2.2 GHz to 2.6 GHz.
 The total accumulated number of CPU cores of all the compute node is 952.
 The hyper-threading of CPU is disabled for all nodes.
 Each node has more than 128 GB memory.